juhp/koji-tool/README.md

 This is useful for monitoring the build progress of large packages that take a long time to complete for which some arch's may take considerably longer.

-By default it shows progress of the user's builds.
+By default it shows progress of the user's open build tasks.

 ### Usage